DoctorDragon/l4d2-tourney-rules/rules_EQCup3.md

 Servers with [DoS Protection](https://github.com/SirPlease/IPTables) are preferred.

 #####4.6.1 International draws
 Matches will be organised into a home/away/neutral system with the intention of providing the closest possible levels of overall ping equality.
-All possible scenarios will be considered, with the most fair options being enforced by the tournament directors.
+All possible scenarios will be considered, with the most fair and less inconvenient options being advised by the tournament directors.

+#####4.6.2 !cup command
+It is mandatory for home and away matches to have the !cup command in use (type !cup before first half of map 1 goes live) to enforce boss spawn consistency in international round draws.
+If this rule is not adhered to, then a match restart is necessary.
+However, it is only optional in singular neutral matches, but still highly recommended to ensure intuitive boss spawns for each individual map.

-#####4.6.2 Allocated servers
+#####4.6.3 Allocated servers
 Note: this table is still subject to change based on any further server testing carried out.

 Region | Europe | Russia | North America | South America | Asia | Oceania